Alternatives to the Tesla Solar Roof (updated 2021)

 They are a small niche of the overall home solar market, but got a prominent boost when Tesla introduced their Solar Roof.
 While Tesla was not the first manufacturer to enter the market, but they are the largest.
-They were innovators by creating a glass-faced solar tile that looks more like a conventional roofing product and comes in a wider range of styles than other solar shingles available on the market.
+They were innovators by creating a glass-faced solar tile that looks like a conventional roofing product and comes in a wider range of styles than other solar shingles available on the market.

-Tesla has a rabid social media following, and any new Tesla products instantly go viral.
+Tesla has a rabid following, and new Tesla products instantly go viral.
 The Solar Roof was no exception, and its entry into the BIPV market has spurred a lot of interest in the segment.
 Some companies already had solar shingle products, while others were seemingly inspired by Tesla to develop competing products.

 In this article, we’ll take a look at the current offerings from Tesla and competing manufacturers, and discuss the general pros and cons of going with solar shingles instead of conventional panels.
-While the idea of a roof that looks completely ordinary but is capable of discreetly generating several kilowatts of power is appealing, this type of photovoltaics has some serious drawbacks that the consumers should know about.
+While the idea of a roof that looks completely ordinary but is capable of discreetly generating several kilowatts of power is appealing, this type of photovoltaics has some serious drawbacks that consumers should know about.
 I’ll discuss those issues later in this article.